ozmeka/auto-omeka-s/README.md

+type: Development

+traffic-light: green

+target-close-date:

+actual-close-date:

+affected-group: FEIT

+deliverables: Scripts to provision a preview of Omeka-S

 ## AUTO-OMEKA-S

-A collection of scripts which use a base Centos 7 "box" file for Vagrant, then provision this image into an Omeka-S installation using Vagrant and Ansible.
+A collection of scripts which generate a base Centos 7 "box" file for Vagrant, then provision this image into an Omeka installation using Vagrant and Ansible.

 ### Who is this for?